harshvardhaniimi/personal-website/content/blog/2021-07-11-ellsberg-s-paradox/index.md

 #### Catching Up

-However, our original experiment wasn't about choosing any of these individual colours, it was choosing between the four bets: **Red**, **Not-red**, **Black** and **Not-black**.
+However, our original experiment wasn't about choosing any of these individual colors, it was choosing between the four bets: **Red**, **Not-red**, **Black** and **Not-black**.
 Which of these is the better option?
 Let's find out!

 The probability of **Red** remains fixed at one-third, no matter what is the combination of black and yellow.
 Therefore, the probability of **Not-red** also remains fixed at two-third.
 The probability of **Black** varies between 1/60 to 59/60.
 Therefore, the probability of **Not-black** varies from 59/60 to 1/60.
-Let's visualise all of these!
+Let's visualize all of these!

 Bets **Not-red** and **Not-black** are represented by blue and gray respectively.